eevee/eev.ee/content/2015-04-24-just-enough-git-to-be-less-dangerous.markdown

 `git branch <name>` creates a new branch based on the commit you have checked out, but doesn't switch to it.
 You generally want something like `git checkout -b <name> origin/master` instead, which creates the new branch based on `origin/master` and also checks it out.

 `git checkout <branch>` sets your current branch and checks out that state of the codebase.
 You can also check out a remote branch, a tag, or an individual commit, but these will unset your current branch, and you'll get warnings about having a "detached HEAD".
-That literally means `HEAD` doesn't point to a branch, and if you make new commits, they won't have anything pointing to them and will be easy to lose.
+That literally means `HEAD` (which is a special name that always points to what you have checked out) doesn't point to a branch, and if you make new commits, they won't have anything pointing to them and will be easy to lose.

 `git add` tells Git about new files you've created that you'd like to have in the next commit.